zqzneptune/Epi-Flow/README.md

-# EPI-FLOW: Unified Chromatin Analysis Pipeline
+# Epi-Flow: Unified Chromatin Analysis Pipeline

-**EPI-FLOW** is a robust, automated Bash pipeline designed for the processing of chromatin profiling NGS data.
+**Epi-Flow** is a robust, automated Bash pipeline designed for the processing of chromatin profiling NGS data.
 It unifies preprocessing, alignment, filtering, quality control, and peak calling into a single execution stream.

 ## Supported Assays